-Also see Cat Poems, Cat Page Ideas (includes more quotes about cats), Humorous Cat Poems and Pets.
+This file includes humor about cats.
+Also see Cat Poems, Cat Quotes and Page Ideas, Humorous Cat Poems and Pets.

 Quotes